War (Pop Smoke song)

-"War" is a song by American rapper Pop Smoke, featuring rapper Lil Tjay.
-The song was written by Pop Smoke, alongside Lil Tjay, alongside production from 808Melo and Swirv.
-It was released by Victor Victor Worldwide and Republic Records as a standalone single on October 4, 2019.
+"War" is a song by American rapper Pop Smoke featuring American rapper Lil Tjay.
+Written alongside producers 808Melo and Swirv, It was released by Victor Victor Worldwide and Republic Records as a standalone single on October 4, 2019.
 The song was later included as a bonus track on Pop Smoke's second mixtape, Meet the Woo 2 (2020).
 A drill and hip hop track, "War" sees Pop Smoke and Lil Tjay rap about intimidating people in the streets of New York.

 The song received positive reviews from music critics, with a number of them praising the lyrics.
-It peaked at number 100 on the Canadian Hot 100.
+It peaked at number 100 on the Canadian Hot 100, and was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the United Kingdom.
 A music video for the song was released on October 28, 2019, and was directed by JLShotThat.
 It features Pop Smoke and Lil Tjay rapping in a big mansion, riding on street bikes, performing live, and interrupting a show.

 Background and composition

 The song was written by Pop Smoke, known as Bashar Jackson, alongside Lil Tjay, known as Tione Merritt, Ellis Newton, known as Swirv, and 808Melo, known as Andre Loblack.
 808Melo handled the song's production and programming.
 Colin Leonard mastered the song, while Fabian Marasciullo handled mixing alongside Thomas McLaren, who was credited as an assistant mixer.
 "War" was released as a standalone single by Victor Victor Worldwide and Republic Records on October 4, 2019.
 It was later added as a bonus track on Pop Smoke's second mixtape Meet the Woo 2 on February 7, 2020.

 Musically, "War" is a drill and hip hop song.
 Writing for Billboard magazine, Michael Saponara stated that the song has Pop Smoke rap with "croaky rhymes", that are mixed with Lil Tjay's "high-pitched croon".
 He continued, saying Pop Smoke "stays intimidating to his detractors by calmly saying one call can have them disposed of".
-Naimah Archibald-Powell of GRM Daily commented that the song "houses Pop Smoke's unique ad-libs(And looks like some listeners heard him say VOETSEK), a catchy chorus and assertive bars".
+Naimah Archibald-Powell of GRM Daily commented that the song "houses Pop Smoke's unique ad-libs, a catchy chorus and assertive bars".
 Kemet High of XXL magazine stated that "on the sub side of the beat, Lil Tjay uses his voice to coat the foundation with an intoxicating hum.
 And on the surface, the timing of his bars is supreme and broken just enough to allow himself to come up for air before he dives back in".